Is G2A Legit and Safe? Honest Review for India (2026)

 Can G2A keys get banned or revoked?

 Rarely, yes.
 If a key was bought with a stolen card, the publisher can revoke it, which removes the game.
-This is uncommon in 2026 due to better seller checks, but it is the core gray-market risk, G2A Shield exists specifically to refund or replace such keys.
+This is uncommon in 2026 thanks to better seller checks, but it is the core gray-market risk, G2A Shield exists specifically to refund or replace such keys.

 Is G2A cheaper than Steam?